 The Department of Cardiology at the Launceston General Hospital is a busy, academic and clinical training program located in the north of the state.
 It currently services a population catchment of 250,000.
-It is staffed by 5 cardiologists, 2 of which perform invasive and interventional procedures.
-The other 3 are active in the non-invasive investigations routinely performed in the department.
+It is staffed by five cardiologists, two of which perform invasive and interventional procedures.
+The other three are active in the non-invasive investigations routinely performed in the department.
 The clinical services offered include:

 - Stress Testing

 In addition to these current services, plans are currently underway for the introduction of CT coronary angiography as a supplemental tool for the management of selected cases.
 A collaborative nuclear cardiology department also exists which actively participates in weekly conferences.